KSAH-42/RabbitOM/README.md

 This sample demonstrate how to create decoder that support different codec using FFMpeg.AutoGen dependencies.
 This sample include an example of how to build a player using decoder and render running in seperate threads.
+This sample include statitics component to display the framerate, the network bandwidth just making a right click.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.H264.png)